UniMath/agda-unimath/src/foundation-core/commuting-triangles-of-homotopies.lagda.md

      h
 ```

-is said to commute if there is a homotopy between the homotopy on the left and the composite homotopy.
+is said to commute if there is a homotopy between the homotopy
+on the left `f ~ h` and the composite homotopy `f ~ g ~ h`.

 ## Definition